pawl/CalendarAdmin/README.md

 * Uses Python's Flask Web Framework with the Flask-Admin extension.
 * Project is designed to be deployed on Heroku, but can be run locally (preferrably an Ubuntu/Debian server) by using "fab run".
 * Uses SQLAlchemy (Flask-SQLAlchemy) as the ORM.
 Locally it uses SQLite, on Heroku it uses Postgres.
-* OAUTH authentication made easier by Authomatic.
+* OAUTH authentication with google calendar, meetup, and eventbrite made easier by Authomatic.
 * Used https://github.com/albertogg/flask-bootstrap-skel for initial boilerplate.
 * Admin interface is using the SB Admin 2 theme: http://startbootstrap.com/template-overviews/sb-admin-2/
 * Email is handled using Mandrill.